brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-10.md

 "Andoria Smythe?"

-"She's dating Merton Graves* and tours with his band, the Weird Sisters.
+"She's dating Merton Graves\[^120-6] and tours with his band, the Weird Sisters.
 *Fascinating* woman.
 Very active in the feminist movement, but she's not a lesbian.
 Go figure."